dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

-*   The augmenting constructor parameters specify any default values, and the constructor is a non-redirecting factory. *Default values are defined by the introductory constructor, except when this precludes the augmentation from choosing whether or not the constructor should be redirecting.*
+*   The augmenting constructor parameters specify any default values, and the constructor is not a non-redirecting factory. *Default values are defined by the introductory constructor, except when this precludes the augmentation from choosing whether or not the constructor should be redirecting.*